kubeflow/kfp-tekton/samples/watson-train-serve/README.md

 tkn pipeline start kfp-on-wml-training --showlog
 ```

-This pipeline will run for 5 to 10 minutes, then you should able to see the result at the end of the logs.
+This pipeline will run for 5 to 10 minutes, then you should be able to see the prediction result `{'values': [5, 4]}` at the end of the logs.
 ```
 [deploy-model-watson-machine-learning : deploy-model-watson-machine-learning] #######################################################################################
 [deploy-model-watson-machine-learning : deploy-model-watson-machine-learning]